tamunoWoks/python_notebook/flow_control.md

 - A condition (that is, an expression that evaluates to True or False)
 - A colon
 - Starting on the next line, an indented block of code (called the if clause or if block)

+All flow control statements end with a colon and are followed by a new block of code (the clause).